China to investigate death of doctor who blew whistle on coronavirus

 Many Chinese left tributes on Weibo, including one who wrote: "A great life, a glorious death!"
 Another said: "Heroes always come from ordinary people.
 Hope all angels in white can return safely."

-China's ambassador to the U.S, Cui Tiankai, said in a tweet that he was "saddened" by Li's death.
+China's ambassador to the United States, Cui Tiankai, said in a tweet that he was "saddened" by Li's death.

 Global Times, a frequent defender of the regime, reported Friday that Li was "one of eight 'whistleblowers' who tried to warn other medics of the coronavirus outbreak but were reprimanded by local police."